initialcapacity/pi/README.md

 # Pi Estimation

-Estimates the value of π using a Monte Carlo simulation.
+Estimates the value of π using the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).

 ## Method